Joint equidistributions of mesh patterns 123 and 321 with symmetric and minus-antipodal shadings

 To prove $T_{n,k,\ell}=T_{n,\ell,k}$, we shall show

 We claim that

-As shown on the left side of Figure~\ref{bo-fig}, $x_iab$ is an occurrence of $q_1$, where the first element is a left-to-right minimum and the second and third elements are in the area $A_i's$, which has been observed in~\cite[Figure~1]{KLv}.
-Referring to the right side of Figure~\ref{bo-fig}, any occurrence of $q_2$ consists of three consecutive left-to-right minima with $B_i=\emptyset$, as exemplified by $x_ix_{i+1}x_{i+2}$.
+As shown on the left side of Fig.~\ref{bo-fig}, $x_iab$ is an occurrence of $q_1$, where the first element is a left-to-right minimum and the second and third elements are in the area $A_i's$, which has been observed in~\cite[Figure~1]{KLv}.
+Referring to the right side of Fig.~\ref{bo-fig}, any occurrence of $q_2$ consists of three consecutive left-to-right minima with $B_i=\emptyset$, as exemplified by $x_ix_{i+1}x_{i+2}$.